-You can earn HOUSE POINTS

-for almost anything that

-members of staff
+You can earn HOUSE POINTS for almost anything that members of staff see you doing around the school.

-(INCLUDING your Class Teacher)

-see you doing around

-the school.

 This includes...

-Politeness

-Kindness

-Effort

-Excellent Uniform Good Progress Good Manners

-A fantastic piece of work Even having a smile on your face!
+Politeness Kindness Effort Excellent Uniform Good Progress Good Manners A fantastic piece of work Even having a smile on your face!

-Collect both BARTs & House Points on your Personal

-BART CHART to Earn Certificates and Book Bank Cheques!
+Collect House Points on your Personal HOUSE POINT CHART to earn Certificates and Book Bank Cheques!